coleifer/peewee/docs/peewee/models.rst

         # in the column.
         print(tweet.user_id, tweet.message)

 :py:class:`ForeignKeyField` allows for a backreferencing property to be bound to the target model.
-Implicitly, this property will be named `classname_set`, where `classname` is the lowercase name of the class, but can be overridden via the parameter ``related_name``:
+Implicitly, this property will be named `classname_set`, where `classname` is the lowercase name of the class, but can be overridden via the parameter ``backref``:

 .. code-block:: python

     class Message(Model):
         from_user = ForeignKeyField(User)
-        to_user = ForeignKeyField(User, related_name='received_messages')
+        to_user = ForeignKeyField(User, backref='received_messages')
         text = TextField()

     for message in some_user.message_set: